Be Bushfire Ready

 Common Bushfire Myths

-Share on Facebook Share on Twitter Share on Linkedin Email this linkMyth: Firefighters and Emergency Services will come and tell me when I need to leave.
+Share Common Bushfire Myths on Facebook Share Common Bushfire Myths on Twitter Share Common Bushfire Myths on Linkedin Email Common Bushfire Myths linkMyth: Firefighters and Emergency Services will come and tell me when I need to leave.

 Fact: To survive a bushfire, you must take responsibility for yourself and be prepared to make your own decisions.
 Do not 'wait and see', do not expect a knock at your door.